medeirosfalante/wcsgo/README.md

 # wcsgo

-CsGo WallHack for testing injenction and manipulation memory address in linux
+CsGo WallHack for testing memory address injection  in linux